pforbeck/Howard-Discord-Bot/README.md

 # Howard-Discord-Bot
-Discord Bot experiment written in Javascript by Pat Forbeck
+Discord Bot experiment written in JS by Pat Forbeck